-See in Glossary build, you must configure your server and make sure you’re using the correct response headers, so that the browser can receive the proper response and process the response correctly.
+See in Glossary build, you must configure your server and make sure you’re using the correct response headers, so that the browser receives a proper response and processes it correctly.

 There are two main settings in Unity that affect how you set up the server:

 Choose the compression type from the WebGL Player Settings window (menu: Edit > Project Settings > Player, then select WebGL and expand the Publishing Settings section):

 |gzip||This is the default option.
 Gzip files are bigger than Brotli files, but faster to build, and natively supported by all browsers over both HTTP and HTTPS.|

 |Brotli||Brotli compression offers the best compression ratios.
 Brotli compressed files are smaller than gzip, but take a longer time to compress, which increases your iteration times on release builds.
 Chrome and Firefox only natively support Brotli compression over HTTPS.|

 |Disabled||Disables compression.
 Use this option if you want to implement your own compression in post-processingA process that improves product visuals by applying filters and effects before the image appears on screen.
 You can use post-processing effects to simulate physical camera and film properties, for example Bloom and Depth of Field.
 More info post processing, postprocessing, postprocess